rodino25/SimpleBSCTradingBot/README.md

 ```

 ## Message
 This is only test project and i wont be selling this.
-This is 100% safe <br />
+This is 100% safe, always try to make separate wallet address for this kind of projects thank you<br />
 You can donate small amount of bnb: 0x20002C0055A0e0000D500f020404BAC08e802085 </b> <br />
-If you want the source tho im not confident in my code
+If you want the source tho im not confident in my code :)